Research

 Previous studies from our lab have uncovered roles for ribosome collisions in co-translational quality control, identified cis-regulatory motifs in protein coding regions that shape mRNA stability, and dissected non-canonical translation events during viral infection.

-Our current research is focused along three directions:
+Our current research is focused along three key directions: